Dule-mart/FloatingLabelInputSwift/README.md

 # Floating label text field
-it float the label above the input field when the field is selected and remove the placeholder.
-When the field loses focus, bring back the placeholder and remove the label if the field is empty.
+It is a text label which appears inside the input field at full font-size.
+When interacted with, the label “floats” above, making room for the user to input a value

+## Features
+* Float label pattern
+* Custom text input
+* Text input validation

-##
+## Requirement
+* iOS
+* compatible using swift